310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Tetora %}
 And then, when Anego and Shinobu-kun once again asked me what we planned to do for Repayment Festival… I realized that I really didn't wanna let it go, either.

-He was expecting so much from you!
-You, who’s so much more talented than me!
-So much more handsome than me!

-Hey, Midori-kun… Just how long do you plan to keep being a little brat?!
-{% endbubble %}

-{% bubble Kanata %}
-Do not stop them, Chiaki.
-This is something that must be done.

-On this ground, being unable to walk is the same as being unable to live.

-Morisawa-senpai… Is there really anything worthwhile about me…?

-I never stood out until high school… I was just a normal student…

 So I came all the way to Midori-kun’s home.

 I thought that if we talked it through, he’d understand.
 No, I truly *believed* that he felt the same way.

 But I was wrong.
-You know, I really can't do what Taichou does.
+Y'know, I really can't do what Taichou does.

-I just don’t have it in me to sacrifice myself for another person's sake—especially if it meant I'd be hated and found annoying because of it.
+I just don’t have it in me to sacrifice myself for another person's sake—especially if it meant I'd be hated and found annoying 'cuz of it.

 I can't do all of that just to drag Midori-kun along by force.